Fault Attacks on ML-based Quantum Control and Error Correction: Introduction

-Through physical experimentation, in this work we show that a voltage-glitch adversary with physical access to the classical controller can induce mispredictions and create targeted biases in the readout output of a quantum computer.
-The results are critical as the classical readout is necessary to get the information out of the quantum computer.
-Results of the quantum computer's calculations cannot be interpreted if the readout logic causes wrong outputs to be generated.
-Further, there is a possibility that an attacker can even generate predictable results, thus controlling what output is observed.
-These physical fault injections can be performed without any modification or changes to the quantum computer as they target the classical quantum computer controllers and ML algorithms embedded in them, and not the qubits that may be hard to access or manipulate, unlike the controller.
+Through physical experimentation, in this work we show that a voltage-glitch adversary with physical access to the classical controller can induce mispredictions, structured biases in HERQULES outputs and a collapse of Deep~Q decoder outputs onto a single dominant action.
+We use voltage glitching because it needs only commodity equipment and brief access to the controller's supply rail, requires no decapsulation or persistent device modification, and leaves no on-device artifact, properties that make it a standard first-choice fault primitive over more invasive (e.g., laser) or more easily detected (e.g., power interruption) alternatives, as we detail in Section~\ref{sec:threat_model}.
+The results are critical as these outputs are necessary to extract information from the quantum computer and to maintain logical qubit integrity, and cannot be interpreted if the readout or decoding logic produces wrong outputs.
+Beyond untargeted corruption, the induced failures are structured rather than random: a single glitch can drive the Deep~Q decoder to one fixed action regardless of the input syndrome and can bias HERQULES toward specific readout classes (Section~\ref{sec:results}).
+This constitutes a limited but concrete form of output control; producing an arbitrary attacker-chosen output on arbitrary inputs is harder and is left to future work.
+These physical fault injections can be performed without any modification to the quantum computer as they target the classical controllers and embedded ML algorithms, not the qubits that may be hard to access or manipulate.

+\textbf{Contributions.} We present the first hardware fault-injection study of embedded ML models used in quantum computing, targeting both a readout error-correction model and a quantum error-correction decoder.
+Our contributions are:

+\begin{itemize} \item We formalize a practical physical voltage-glitch adversary against embedded ML-based quantum readout error correction and quantum error-correction decoding in the quantum--classical control path. \item We study two representative ML architectures: (i)~HERQULES, a fully connected network for 5-qubit readout error correction, and (ii)~a Deep~Q-learning CNN decoder for the distance-5 surface code, analyzing fault susceptibility across both dense and convolutional layers. \item We implement a repeatable, trigger-synchronized ChipWhisperer Husky voltage-glitch workflow that localizes injections to specific neural network~layers. \item We use Optuna~\cite{akiba2019optuna} for automated search in HERQULES and Deep Q-learning over glitch parameters to efficiently find high-impact fault settings under constraints.